 Once a participant is employed, he is recruited to become a member of the Professional Development Series (PDS).
 Launched in 2005, the PDS is a retention program that offers a unique series of workshops aimed at helping men retain their job and advance in the workplace.
 Workshops focus on skills that impact an individual’s ability to remain employed, such as budgeting and financial management, emotional coping skills, family and child support, and communication skills.

 The program also offers added value by utilizing Career Gear's greatest resource: clothing.
 During each session, participants receive ongoing donations of clothing so they have an entire working wardrobe upon completion of the program.

-This enables them to focus on saving their money and spending it on other necessities rather than on clothing.
+It enables them to focus on saving their money and spending it on other necessities rather than on clothing.

 For Women: Dress for Success

 Dress for Success is a similar program for women.
-Established in 1997, it is an international non-profit program that has helped almost one million women in 150 cities in 28 countries to gain the professional attire and the tools they need to become self-sufficient.
+Established in 1997, it is an international non-profit program that has helped almost one million women in 150 cities in 28 countries to gain professional attire and the tools they need to become self-sufficient.

 Dress for Success operates through a network of affiliate locations that accept donations of gently used women’s professional attire and accessories.
 They also organize suit drives and provide career counseling.

 How Can Women Participate in This Program?